ManuelaRunge/Zotitle/README.md

 Zotitle
 =================

-Install by downloading the [latest version](https://github.com/ManuelaRunge/zotero-zotitle/releases/latest)

-Plugin to change capitalization and italicization of words in item title
+Plugin to change capitalization and italicization of words in item title.

-# Support - read carefully

-My time is extremely limited for a number of very great reasons (you shall have to trust me on this).
-Because of this, I cannot accept bug reports or support requests on anything but the latest version.
-If you submit an issue report, please include the version that you are on.
-By the time I get to your issue, the latest version might have bumped up already, and you will have to upgrade (you might have auto-upgraded already however) and re-verify that your issue still exists.
-Apologies for the inconvenience, but such are the breaks.
+Install by downloading the [latest version](https://github.com/ManuelaRunge/zotero-zotitle/releases/latest) (coming soon).

+Plugin folder structure was created using the `zotero plugin generator` at https://www.npmjs.com/package/generator-zotero-plugin.
+Plugin edits for customizing for own use were inspired from several plugins: [zotero-hello-world](https://github.com/zotero/zotero-hello-world), [ZoteroPreview](https://github.com/dcartertod/zotero-plugins/tree/main/ZoteroPreview), [zotfile](https://github.com/jlegewie/zotfile).

+This is my first Zotero plugin.
+If you find any issues or have any comments, please submit an issue report.

+Planned updates:
+- allow adding common and user-defined exceptions
+- add italicization of common and user-defined scientific terms